twigphp/Twig/doc/tags/types.rst

 ``types``
 =========

-.. versionadded:: 3.13

-    The ``types`` tag was added in Twig 3.13.
-This tag is **experimental** and can change based on usage and feedback.

 The ``types`` tag declares the types of template variables.

 To do this, specify a :ref:`mapping <twig-expressions>` of names to their types as strings.